+The JPME I curriculum consists of 12 credit hours distributed unevenly across four courses.
+This curriculum includes several site visits, mandatory guest lecturers, and other events.
 The following courses are mandatory for JPME credit in both the MSSI and MSTI degree programs:

-- DEF 601 National Strategy: Theory and Intelligence Considerations - DEF 602 Joint Campaign Planning and Intelligence - DEF 603 Joint Campaign Planning and Operations - DEF 604 Staff Ride
+- DEF 601 National Strategy: Theory and Intelligence Considerations (3 credit hours) - DEF 602 Joint Campaign Planning and Intelligence (4 credit hours) - DEF 603 Joint Campaign Planning and Operations (4 credit hours) - DEF 604 Staff Ride (1 credit hour)

-Graduate students enrolled in the JPME program will earn the Military Affairs concentration.
-MSSI students will be assigned to the National Intelligence and Strategic Studies (NISS) department; MSTI students will be assigned based on their SSTI course of study.
+Graduate students enrolled in the JPME I program will earn the Military Affairs concentration.
+MSSI students will be assigned to the NISS department; MSTI students will be assigned based on their SSTI course of study.